Clicky

 Can you dehydrate fish?

-Yes, and we show you how to dehydrate salmon, shrimp, and tuna on this page, further down.
+Yes, and I show you how to dehydrate salmon, shrimp, and tuna on this page, further down.

 Can you rehydrate dried fish?